-There is a natural synergy between these programs; therefore, the College is proposing the design and construction of a stand-alone Wine and Culinary Education Center.
+The College is proposing the design and construction of a stand-alone Wine Education Center.

-Besides meeting the needs of our current students, the Wine and Culinary Education Center will provide the ideal scenario to host a variety of non-credit classes including communication education opportunities and work-force training.
+Besides meeting the needs of our current students, the Wine Education Center will provide the ideal scenario to host a variety of non-credit classes including communication education opportunities and work-force training.
+To support the growing Culinary program, the Napier Academic building renovation will include upgrades to the culinary kitchen and demonstration areas, new teaching restaurant and support spaces.